yesteph/k8s-cka-training/cluster-bootstrap/README.md

 You will try to modify a static pod.

 On the `master` node, look at the folder `/etc/kubernetes/manifests`.
-Edit the kube-scheduler.yaml file to add a label `fromManifest:"true"`.
+Edit the kube-scheduler.yaml file to add a label `fromManifest: static`.

 Is the modification applied?

+**It is important to ensure you get a running `kube-scheduler` pod in the `kube-system` namespace.
+If not, you will be able to schedule and so deploy new pods.**

 # CoreDNS